 - Brand Building and Management (15 credits)

-- Consultancy Project (30 credits)
+- Self-Managed Learning (Company project) (30 credits)

 How will your work be assessed?